 The secret doctrine

-He who knows this doctrine, irrespective of the stage or type of life he leads (Bachelor, family man, renouncer of the world or old ager) and place he is in, is blessed with never-ending happiness even at the verge of entering into a new body.
-He is not touched by karma of good or bad actions whether it is begot by performing Asvamedha Yajna (a religious ceremony performed to achieve high results by horse)or by Brahma hathya (killing of a Brahmin).
+He who knows this doctrine, irrespective of the stage or type of life he leads (Bachelor, family man, a renouncer of the world or old-ager) and the place he is in, is blessed with never-ending happiness even at the verge of entering into a new body.
+He is not touched by the karma of good or bad actions whether it is begotten by performing Asvamedha Yajna (a religious ceremony performed to achieve high results by horse) or by Brahma hathya (killing of a Brahmin).

 Self Sacrificing Yajna

-A brief account of a practice is mentioned here.
-The yogi should perform Pranayama with Rechaka, Puraka and Kumbhaka for 3 hours daily.
+A brief account of practice is mentioned here.
+The yogi should perform Pranayama with Rechaka, Puraka, and Kumbhaka for 3 hours daily.
 Thereupon he should perform the two techniques mentioned earlier (Omkara and Hamsa mantra).
-He should meditate on the Nadis, Ida, Pingala and the tri-junction.
+He should meditate on the Nadis, Ida, Pingala, and the tri-junction.
 He should see the Bindu and worship Brahman by assuming Chin-Mudra.
 In this meditation of Brahman, Atman is lost in merging with Brahman.
-This practice of solar eclipse is the direct sacrifice of self or Atman, the self sacrificing Yanja.
+This practice of solar eclipse is the direct sacrifice of self or Atman, the self-sacrificing Yajna.

 Nature of Hamsa